 Please note: Costume Parade sign ups will happen at the convention.

 Ice & Fire Con had five years of amazing costume contests, but for 2018 we decided to revamp some of our activities.
 In doing so we decided that, for us at least, the idea of a simple costume contest is passé.
 Therefore, there will not be a costume contest this year – but don’t worry, we’re still having our costume parade, which has been an attendee favorite for the past two years!
-You will sign up for the parade when arrive at registration at the convention, and it will be held on Saturday afternoon (April 28th).
+You will sign up for the parade when arrive at registration at the convention, and it will be held on Saturday afternoon of the convention.

 In addition to the parade, we encourage anyone who was considering the costume contest to sign up for our performance contest instead!
 While we’ve only held the performance contest as an official, separate event since 2016, its origins go all the way back to the person who won the costume contest at the first ever Ice & Fire Con; this person won because he gave an amazing Robert Baratheon performance to go with his costume.
-Since then, the performance contest has featured amazing monologues, filk/parody songs, skits, and rap battles, and we can’t wait to see what our 2018 attendees have planned for us!
+Since then, the performance contest has featured amazing monologues, filk/parody songs, skits, and rap battles, and we can’t wait to see what our future attendees have planned for us!

 Rules for the performance contest are as follows: